pauldeng/qt5-openwrt-package/README.md

 ## Target OpenWrt Versions

-Please choose the branch for target device OpenWrt version.
+THis branch is tested on OpenWrt 22.03.5 based system.

 ## Configure Qt Modules and Features